abuob/yanice/README.md

 ### Roadmap:

--   Currently, maintenance/setup of the `yanice.json` can get cumbersome by an increasing/changing amount of projects inside the repository.
 -   Built-in incremental change-detection: Currently, if you run the same yanice-command twice (e.g. test), yanice will execute all commands again, even if there are no changes compared to the previous run.
 Store metadata about the last execution so that yanice will not run obviously redundant